opencloud-community/ot-controller/docs/admin/cli/jobs.md

           - event-cleanup:       A job for cleaning up events that ended at minimum a defined duration ago
           - adhoc-event-cleanup: A job to cleanup adhoc events a certain duration after they were created
           - invite-cleanup:      A job for cleaning up expired invites
+          - sync-storage-files:  A job to synchronize database assets and storage files

 Options:
       --parameters <PARAMETERS>